Off field issues and on field struggles – Hartlepool United’s National League season is starting to unravel.

 While Ryan Donaldson moving into the middle provided a real direct prong of attack from the centre, Pools continued to look suspect at the back.
 At times, it was another defensive horror show.

 No blame can be attributed to Kenton Richardson, though.
-The youngster, playing in the centre of a back three for the first, then at wing-back for the second half, was outstanding.
+The youngster, playing in the centre of a back three for the first period, then at wing-back for the second half, was outstanding.

 In Pools’ struggles he’s been a player that really has come to the fore.

-On to the game itself, as well as three personnel changes - Peter Kioso, Tyrone O'Neill and Myles Anderson coming in - Bates went back to a 3-5-2, no doubt with Davies and Noble's absence playing a part.
+On to the game itself, as well as three personnel changes – Peter Kioso, Tyrone O’Neill and Myles Anderson coming in from the team which started against Gillingham in midweek – Bates went back to a 3-5-2, no doubt with Davies and Noble’s absence playing a part.

 An even opening, with chances at both end, then unravelled as Pools’ defensive frailties of recent weeks were again brought to the fore.